tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 This repo is a guide to complete a mini-competition to run and optimize HPL on a Jetstream2 cloud cluster we created, Slugalicious26.
 Your score will be based on your GFLOPs achievement.
 You can clone this to get the 2 template files included if you want.

 # Task Overview
 You will need to complete a 2-node HPL run on Slugalicious26, on any of the partitions (they're all identical).
 Try to tune this to achieve as many floating-point operations per second (FLOPS) as you can.
 They are all on Ubuntu Linux, using SLURM for job scheduling and connected with ethernet.
 Each partition consists of 2 nodes each.
-Since these are virtual, each node only has 16 cores but the processor it's running on is an AMD Milan 7713.
+Since these are virtual, each node only has 16 cores but are running on an AMD Milan 7713.
 Your only restriction is you may not use Spack to build it.
-Note that you also don't have sudo permissions so you will have to build everything from source or use pre-installed modules.
+Note that you also don't have sudo permissions so you will have to build everything from source or we will have a few unoptimized installations for you if you want a cop-out.

 You MUST submit the following files:
 - script.sh - a bash script that we can use to validate your run (also good documentation practice)